aantron/ocaml.org/data/planet/ocsigen/ocsigen-the-basics.md

 and a more advanced manual
 <a href="http://ocsigen.org/eliom/manual/clientserver-html">here</a>.</p>

-<p>Have a look at Eliom&rsquo;s API documentation to see other kinds of services,
+<p>Have a look at Eliom’s API documentation to see other kinds of services,
 for example <a href="http://ocsigen.org/eliom/api/server/Eliom_registration.Redirection"><code class="language-plaintext highlighter-rouge">Eliom_registration.Redirection</code></a>
 to create HTTP redirections.</p>